Pest Control contractors in

 Complete application

-Submit Pest Control Operator License application to Hawaii Department of Agriculture with required fees and documentation including proof of experience or education
+Submit Pest Control Operator License application to Hawaii Department of Agriculture with required fees and documentation including business information and personal background.

 Pass written examination